Robert Borden: After politics (1920–1937)

 As a delegate, Borden attended the 1921–1922 Washington Naval Conference.
 Borden was the Chancellor of Queen's University from 1924 to 1930.
-He served as Vice-President of The Champlain Society between 1923 and 1925 and was the Society's first Honorary President between 1925 and 1937.
-He also served as president of the Canadian Historical Association in 1930–31.
+He was Vice-President of The Champlain Society between 1923 and 1925 and was the Society's first Honorary President between 1925 and 1937.
+He also was president of the Canadian Historical Association in 1930–31.
 In 1928 Borden became president of two financial institutions: Barclays Bank of Canada and the Crown Life Insurance Company.
 In 1932 he became chairman of Canada's first mutual fund, the Canadian Investment Fund.
 Even after he stepped down as prime minister, Borden kept in touch with Lloyd George; Borden once told him of his retirement, stating, "There is nothing that oppresses me...books, some business avocation, my wild garden, the birds and the flowers, a little golf, and a great deal of life in the open – these together make up the fullness of my days."

 Borden died on June 10, 1937, in Ottawa and is buried in the Beechwood Cemetery marked by a simple stone cross.
 In his funeral, a thousand World War I veterans lined the procession route.